View frequently asked questions for test takers with disabilities and health-related needs.

 Under the Americans with Disabilities Act Amendments Act (ADAAA), not every impairment is a disability.
 For an impairment to qualify as a disability under the ADAAA, it has to be "substantially limiting" to a major life activity (e.g., seeing, talking, hearing, learning, walking, etc.).
 Thus, having a disability or a diagnosis alone may not be sufficient to support the need for testing accommodations.
 The documentation needs to clearly establish that the functional limitations resulting from a disability significantly impact the way a person performs a major life activity, compared to the "average person," before an accommodation can be considered.

-A disability or diagnosis alone, such as ADHD, obsessive-compulsive disorder or a generalized anxiety disorder, isn’t sufficient to support the need for testing accommodations.
+A disability or diagnosis alone, such as ADHD, isn’t sufficient to support the need for testing accommodations.
 The ADAAA requires that the disability result in a substantial limitation to a major life activity.
 For ETS purposes, this means that the current functional impact of the disability on test taking needs to be clearly indicated.
 Objective cognitive tests that measure information processing, as well as memory, organizational and sequential thinking skills under both standard timing and extended-time conditions, can be very helpful in supporting the need for the requested accommodations.
 Results from objective cognitive tests are especially important in determining the need for 100% extended test time.
-While the disability may not disappear over time, current academic achievement measures may be necessary to determine whether the functional limitations in learning persist despite remediation, intervention or treatment.
+Depending on the type of accommodations you request, academic achievement testing may be necessary.
+For example, if you request a reader as an accommodation, achievement measures pertinent to reading may be required.

 Guidelines for Writing Diagnostic Reports discusses in greater detail what comprehensive documentation might look like.
 For our purposes, the documentation should include the following:

-No. If a disability is a physical or sensory impairment of an unchanging nature, e.g., blindness or congenital deafness, documentation doesn’t need to be updated.
+No. If a disability is a physical or sensory impairment of an unchanging nature, e.g., cerebral palsy, blindness or congenital deafness, documentation doesn’t need to be updated.

 If the test taker is requesting devices such as a calculator or a spellchecker, achievement testing is necessary to determine the individual's functional limitations in the relevant academic area.